 Every year, World Password Day is celebrated on the first Thursday of May across the globe.
 This initiative aims to spread awareness about the need to create strong passwords to mitigate password threats and attacks.

 Here’s a list of common password attack types.

 Phishing is one of the password attack techniques where hackers send fraudulent messages or emails that appear to come from a genuine source.
-This could be a friend, colleague, or a reputed company.
+This could be a friend, colleague, or reputed company.
 There are two types of phishing attacks:

-Victims receive a phishing mail asking them to reset passwords due to security reasons.
+Victims receive phishing mail asking them to reset passwords due to security reasons.
 Hackers are successful when targets don’t confirm the sender’s authenticity before changing their passwords.

 You’re directed to click or download a link in an email from a known sender.
 The link takes you to a malicious look-a-like website where you log in, inadvertently sharing your password with threat actors.

 In a brute force attack, hackers steal passwords with the hit-and-try method using special software.
 You can prevent this by using a secure password manager.

 In a password spray attack, attackers use a selection of common passwords on a massive number of accounts.
 They attempt to crack the passwords of accounts in bulk, reducing the risk of getting traced.

 Here, bad actors use a list of common words and phrases from a dictionary.
 This is the opposite of a brute-force password attack, as they don’t use character-by-character attempts.